This post may contain affiliate links.

 A flat lay of ingredients for almond flour panackes

-• Eggs: these pancakes call for 2 eggs while many pancake recipes use 1 egg.
+• Eggs: While most traditional pancakes use 1 egg, this recipe requires 2 eggs.
 The reason for this is that almond flour is gluten-free and needs more eggs to help it bind together.

 How To Make Almond Flour Pancakes